Michee27/MICEL-BANK/README.md

 After cloning this repository, you can install all dependencies and devDependencies using the command: npm install

 ### bcrypt:
 A library used for securely hashing passwords.
 It's a common choice in Node.js applications for securely storing user passwords by hashing and salting them.
 Unlike nodemon, which is used during development, bcrypt is generally a dependency needed for the application to function securely.
 Therefore, it is typically added as a regular dependency rather than a development dependency.
+Open the terminal or command prompt, navigate to your project directory and run the following command: `npm install bcrypt`

 ### dotenv:
 A Node.js library used for managing environment variables in your application.
 It's particularly useful for storing configuration details, such as API keys, database credentials, or any sensitive information, outside of your codebase.
+Open the terminal or command prompt, navigate to your project directory and run the following command: `npm install dotenv`

 ### jsonwebtoken:
 A library used for creating and verifying JSON Web Tokens (JWT) in Node.js applications.
 JWTs are commonly employed for user authentication and data exchange between parties in a secure and compact manner.
 Similar to bcrypt and dotenv, jsonwebtoken is a crucial component for security and user authentication in an application and is typically added as a regular dependency, not a development dependency.
+Open the terminal or command prompt, navigate to your project directory and run the following command: `npm install jsonwebtoken`

 ### knex:
 A SQL query builder for Node.js which is used to interact with relational databases.
-It allows developers to write database queries using JavaScript and provides a clean interface to construct SQL queries
+It allows developers to write database queries using JavaScript and provides a clean interface to construct SQL queries.
+Open the terminal or command prompt, navigate to your project directory and run the following command: `npm install knex`

 ### pg:
 The PostgreSQL client for Node.js.
 It is the official PostgreSQL client for the Node.js ecosystem, providing an interface for Node.js applications to communicate with a PostgreSQL database.
+Open the terminal or command prompt, navigate to your project directory and run the following command: `npm install pg`

 ## Installation